Cadburie History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Cadburie is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Cadburie family lived at Cadbury in Devon or Somerset.
 "There are ancient entrenchments called 'Cadbury Castle' at both the Devonshire and Somersetshire Cadburys."
-CITATION[CLOSE]

 Early Origins of the Cadburie family

 The surname Cadburie was first found in Cadbury, a parish, in the union of Tiverton, hundred of Hayridge in Devon.
 "On the summit of a high hill called Cadbury Castle, is an inclosure nearly circular, consisting of a single vallum and fosse, supposed to be either of British or of Roman origin; near it some Roman coins were found in 1827."

 Alternatively, the name could have originated in Somerset at either North Cadbury or South Cadbury.
 "Near the village are the remains of one of the most famous ancient fortifications in England: it was situated on the northern extremity of a ridge of hills, and was encircled by four trenches.
 Numerous Roman coins have been discovered; and the origin of the place may, with much probability, be ascribed to that people."